 If you are employed by the NIH you cannot transfer your copyright to the publisher.
 Our publishing workflow is perfectly ready to meet this need and will allow you to fully comply.

-NIH intramural authors also need to submit the accepted article manuscript to the NIHMS via http://www.nihms.nih.gov/ themselves, so that it is available on PMC 12 months after official publication.
-Please visit Springer’s self-archiving policy for further details.
-So NIH employees/NIH intramural authors should not indicate that they are NIH funded (I am NIH funded – ‘No’) as you need to submit the accepted manuscript version of the article yourself to PubMed Central.
+NIH intramural authors also need to submit the accepted manuscript to the NIHMS via http://www.nihms.nih.gov/ themselves, so that it is available on PMC 12 months after official publication.
+Please visit our self-archiving policy information for further details.